helgadenes/Astrophysics_yachay/README.md

 2. Radiative transfer
 3. Stellar astrophysics
 5. Interstellar medium
-6. Extragalactic astronomy
+6. Star formation and planet formation
-7. The spacetime dynamics of the Universe
+7. Extragalactic astronomy
-8. The thermal history of the Universe
+8. The spacetime dynamics of the Universe
-9. Relativistic cosmology
+9. The thermal history of the Universe

 ## Evaluation